pact-foundation/jest-pact/README.md

   consumer: string;
   port?: number; // defaults to a random port if not provided pactfileWriteMode?: PactFileWriteMode;
-  dir? string // defaults to pact/pacts if not provided }
+  dir?: string // defaults to pact/pacts if not provided timeout?: number // Timeout for pact service start/teardown.
+Defaults to 30 seconds.
+}

 type LogLevel = "trace" | "debug" | "info" | "warn" | "error" | "fatal";